sarawalid99/Random_Quotes_Application/README.md

 Purpose:
 ----------------------
-This is a simple HTML file that displays random quotes.
+This is a simple HTML file that displays random quotes using JavaScript.
 Each time the page is loaded or the "Show another quote" button is clicked, a random quote along with its source, citation (if available), and year (if available) is displayed.

 Usage:
 ----------------------